botmasterai/botmaster/api-reference/base-bot.md

 same as #createOutgoingMessage, creates empty outgoingMessage with id of the recipient set.
 Again, this is jut sugar syntax for creating a new outgoingMessage object

+This is the static version of this method

 **Kind**: static method of <code>[BaseBot](#BaseBot)</code>
 **Returns**: <code>OutgoingMessage</code> - outgoingMessage.
 A valid OutgoingMessage object with recipient set.